To understand the progression of blockchain technology, it’s necessary to look at where we've been and where we are today.

 Unlike legacy blockchain networks, which have only one blockchain and one validator set, Avalanche is a heterogeneous network of many blockchains and validator sets.

 Just as Ethereum allows one to launch a decentralized application defined by a smart contract, Avalanche allows one to launch a decentralized application defined by a Virtual Machine.
 Unlike Ethereum, each dApp runs on its own independent blockchain.
-Each blockchain is validated by a Subnet, a dynamic, custom set of validators.
+Each blockchain is validated by an L1, a dynamic, custom set of validators.
 This allows for the creation of private blockchains.

 Avalanche is not just a platform for creating custom dApps.
 It also has native support for creating and trading smart digital assets.
 This allows users to get the functionality they want and to comply with regulations.